Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

 \demode{Theorem \ref{thm:paredmain}} Let $(G,\PP_G)$ be a pared group quasi-isometric to the pared fundamental group of an acylindrical pared hyperbolic manifold $(M,P)$.
 By Theorem \ref{thm:thurston acylindrical}, there is a geometrically finite Kleinian group $K$ whose convex core is homeomorphic to $M\setminus P$ and has totally geodesic boundary.
 As previously mentioned, when $\HH^3/K$ has finite volume, the conclusion follows from \cite{cannon:cooper} and \cite{schwartz:qirank1}.
 So let us assume that the volume of $\HH^3/K$ is infinite.
-Let $\PP_K$ be the paring of $K$ given by its parabolic subgroups.
-By assumption the image of any coset of an element of $\PP_G$ is at bounded Hausdorff distance from a coset of an element of $\PP_K$ and conversely.
+Let $\PP_K$ be the paring of $K$ given by its parabolic subgroups. {With respect to the quasi-isometry between $(G,\PP_G)$ and $(K,\PP_K$),} the image of any coset of an element of $\PP_G$ is at bounded Hausdorff distance from a coset of an element of $\PP_K$ and conversely.
 By Theorem \ref{thm:qisomgg}, the quasi-isometry between $(G,\PP_G)$ and $(K,\PP_K)$ extends to a quasi-isometry between cusped spaces $\cus(G,\PP_G)$ and $\cus(K,\PP_K)$.
 It follows that $\cus(G,\PP_G)$ is hyperbolic and that $G$ is hyperbolic relative to $\PP_G$.
 By Proposition \ref{prop:qisomgfk} the quasi-isometry between cusped spaces $\cus(G,\PP_G)$ and $\cus(K,\PP_K)$ induces a quasi-isometry between $\cus(G,\PP_G)$ and the convex hull of $\Lambda_K$ which extends to a homeomorphism $\Phi:\partial_{\PP_G} G = \partial\cus(G,\PP_G)\to\La_K$.
 Since $G$ is relatively hyperbolic, its action on $\partial_{\PP_G} G$ (and hence on $\La_K$) is minimal and a geometrically finite convergence action.
-By Theorem \ref{cor:bkm}, there is a finite index subgroup $Q$ of $G$ isomorphic to a finite index subgroup $H$ of $K$.
-Let $\PP_Q$ and $\PP_H$ be the induced parings provided by Fact \ref{fact:inducedparing}.
+By Theorem \ref{cor:bkm}, there is a finite index subgroup $Q$ of $G$ isomorphic to a finite index subgroup $H$ of $K$ {and the isomorphism $\varphi:Q\to H$ conjugates the actions on $\Lambda_K$.
+Since the parings correspond to maximal parabolic subgroups, $\varphi$ preserves the parings}. \endp